On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 We’re starting to see many different types of media elements ranking.

-The decline of organic traffic for top performing keywords is rooted in the presence of new elements on Page 1.
+The decline of organic traffic for top-performing keywords is rooted in the presence of new elements on page one.

-The organic Position 1 is now often bumped low behind ads, maps, media elements, and featured snippets.
+The organic position one is now often bumped low behind ads, maps, media elements, and featured snippets.

 We, therefore, call these elements “position zero” because they outrank even the top organic results.